-Ausdance is inviting applications for the second Ausdance Peggy van Praagh Choreographic Fellowship now.
+Applications for the 2013 Ausdance Peggy van Praagh Choreographic Fellowship closed Friday 28 June.

 Dame Peggy van Praagh was the founding Artistic Director of The Australian Ballet (1962) and dedicated much of her professional life to fostering young Australian choreographers in ballet and contemporary dance.

 A bequest was made to Ausdance National by the trustees of Dame Peggy's estate with the specific purpose of supporting choreographic development in order to advance the profession.
 The annual fellowship of $10,000 is awarded to a mid-career choreographer.

 In the 1960s and 1970s while she was Artistic Director of The Australian Ballet, Dame Peggy collaborated with many of Australia's leading artists to establish the legendary Armidale summer schools, through which young Australian choreographers were given opportunity and encouragement.
 Peggy also helped establish Ausdance (formerly Australian Association for Dance Education).

 Under van Praagh's direction, The Australian Ballet made the first of many overseas tours, developed a repertoire of ballets that included established international dances as well as commissioned works from Australian and overseas choreographers, and hosted guest appearances by a many notable dancers.

 Peggy's vision of developing a unique dance culture for Australian dance has had lasting implications for future generations.
 The Dame Peggy van Praagh Memorial Addresses pay tribute to and acknowledges her influence and her ability to identify and encourage choreographic development.